 Heaven is definitely a piece of heaven.
 It had fresh strawberries and real whipped cream on a Liege waffle.
 The whipped cream was light and fluffy and the presentation was impressive.

 I also tried the Rudolph, which was one of their specials.
 It had vanilla ice cream, real whipped cream, fresh raspberries and drizzled Belgian chocolate on a Liege waffle.
 The dark Belgian chocolate mousse came on the side.
 This was also another definite winner!
+On a side note, I've been looking at buying one of the Best Waffle Maker machines, and when I do, I'm definitely going to try and recreate this recipe!

 The Rocket is truly a savoury waffle.
 One of the staff mentioned to me that the other two savoury waffles offered have hints of sweetness because they have some sweet ingredients like honey.
 The Rocket had havarti cheese, grape, tomatoes, and a soft boiled egg sliced in halves.
 The ingredients were fresh and this waffle is a great brunch option.